serverless/event-gateway/README.md

 sdk.subscribeToTopic("sendWelcomeEmail", "userCreated", function(error, response) {})
 ```

-#### Example: subscribe to an event from the same namespace via the Framework
+#### Example: Subscribe To An Event From The Same Namespace Via The Framework

 ```yaml
 gateways: